 Your MS in Cybersecurity Risk Management:

-- Can be customized to your schedule – you can enroll full-time on campus or online, or you can take up to five years to complete the degree.
+- It can be customized to your schedule – you can enroll full-time on campus or online, or you can take up to five years to complete the degree.

 - Will include a capstone project in the service of a real-world client.

-- Offers graduate career services options to all students.
+- It offers graduate career services options to all students.

 Prepare to become effective cybersecurity professional.